-LinkedIn is the most effective social platform for B2B companies, but it is a difficult nut to crack.
-Most companies struggle with understanding the algorithm, and attracting substantial visibility and engagement to their content.
+LinkedIn is the most effective social platform for B2B companies, but it is also the most difficult nut to crack.
+Most companies struggle with understanding the algorithm and attracting substantial visibility and engagement to their content.

 If sharing content on LinkedIn feels like fetching water with a basket, this article is for you.
-We’ll show you how to improve your page’s organic visibility, get your audience to engage with your content, and grow your page.
+We’ll show you how to improve your page’s organic visibility, engage your audience with your content, and grow your page.

 An optimized LinkedIn profile strengthens your brand image.
 It creates a positive impression in the minds of your target audience — especially for the people who are encountering your organization for the first time.
 It helps you win their trust.